ataian/windows_readonly_audit/README.md

 .\Joi-Windows-Security-Audit.ps1 -EventDays 60
 ```

+## Give the gathered data to your agent

+Send only the generated ZIP to Joi/Hermes.
+No remote Windows access is required.
+Give her the prompt provided in ```analyse_prompt_for_agent.txt```.
+After analysis, delete the ZIP/audit folder if you no longer want the snapshot retained.

 ## Recommended: include Sysinternals Autoruns

 Autoruns has broader knowledge of Windows auto-start/persistence locations than the normal Task Manager startup page.